dentarg/auth0-blog/_posts/2016-11-09-migrating-an-angular-1-app-to-angular-2-part-2.markdown

 ### Route Navigation

-You may notice that if you click on the Dinosaurs or About links in the navigation, the app refreshes instead of routing.
+Right now, we don't have any live links to our routes.
 We still need to make some updates to the `header.component.html` to enable route navigation and active link highlighting.

 Our Angular 1 [ng1-dinos app header controller](https://github.com/auth0-blog/ng1-dinos/blob/master/src/app/header/Header.ctrl.js) had to utilize a custom `navIsActive(path)` function to compare the URL path with the link `href` to apply an `active` class in the navigation markup.
 The Angular 2 router can do this for us!